angelofallars/treefetch/README.md

 A comfy and fast system fetch tool made in Rust.
 Tested to be much faster than neofetch and pfetch.

-A great pair for [cbonsai](https://gitlab.com/jallbrit/cbonsai), to help you get upvotes on your Linux rice.
+A great pair for [cbonsai](https://gitlab.com/jallbrit/cbonsai), to help you get upvotes on your \*nix rice.

 <img src="https://user-images.githubusercontent.com/39676098/145780007-f612ceff-7414-4bbe-af14-e2d48004ed9d.png" alt="treefetch" width=380px>